Resistance to change…

 Insightful Path

-If this sounds like someone you care about, it’s okay to feel tired.
+If this sounds like someone you care about, it’s okay to feel exhausted.
 Angry.
 Heartbroken.

 But this framework offers a path that’s not just “convincing them”, it’s inviting them back into their own integrity.

-You can’t force it.
+You can’t force transformation.
 But you can ask gentle questions that open space:

 The Hope